-Microsoft has revealed this week that their new tablet optimised version of Windows 8 Metro will provide a “plug-in free experience,” for users of their Internet Explorer 10 browser.
-Dropping support for Adobe’s Flash plugin on their tablet IE10 browser, following Apple’s decision to do the same on its iPad tablets.
+Microsoft has revealed this week that their new tablet-optimized version of Windows 8 Metro will provide a “plug-in free experience” for users of their Internet Explorer 10 browser.
+Dropping support for Adobe’s Flash plugin on their tablet IE10 browser follows Apple’s decision to do the same on its iPad tablets.

 Microsoft goes on to explain: